MaiyoiaGamal/MVC/README.md

-make application for films and main actors in it and also halls of cinema
+make application for films and main actors in it and also halls of cinema using MVC